rschristopher/rschristopher.github.io/src/pow/sovereignty/level-5.md

 ## Setup

-Expand your [Level 4](level-4.md) farm with 50-100 large ASIC miners in an industrial facility.
+Expand your [Level 4](level-4.md) farm with 50-100 large ASIC miners in an industrial container.
 Use the same efficient models as before, but deploy at volume.

 Requirements: